Willis Van Devanter: United States Supreme Court

 On December 12, 1910, President William Howard Taft nominated Van Devanter as an associate justice of the United States Supreme Court, to a seat vacated by Edward D. White.
 He was confirmed by the U.S. Senate on December 15, 1910, He was sworn into office on January 3, 1911.

 On the court, he made his mark in opinions on public lands, Indian questions, water rights, admiralty, jurisdiction, and corporate law, but is best remembered for his opinions defending limited government in the 1920s and 1930s.
 He served for over twenty-five years, and voted against the Agricultural Adjustment Administration (United States v.
 Butler), the National Recovery Administration (Schechter Poultry Corp. v.
 United States), federal regulation of labor relations (National Labor Relations Board v.
 Jones and Laughlin Steel Corp.), the Railway Pension Act (Railroad Retirement Board v.
 Alton Railroad), unemployment insurance (Steward Machine Co. v.
 Davis), and the minimum wage (West Coast Hotel v.
 Parrish).
-For his conservatism, he was known as one of the Four Horsemen, along with Pierce Butler, James Clark McReynolds, and George Sutherland; the four would dominate the Supreme Court for over two decades.
+For his conservatism, he was known as one of the Four Horsemen, along with Pierce Butler, James Clark McReynolds, and George Sutherland; the four would dominate the Supreme Court for over two decades, until the early 1930s.
 He was antisemitic but less openly so than McReynolds, who refused to interact with or speak to eventual Jewish Supreme Court Justices Louis Brandeis, Benjamin N. Cardozo, and Felix Frankfurter; Van Devanter's interactions with them were non-fractious.
 His opinion in United States v.
 Sandoval (1913) held that because the New Mexico Pueblos were "intellectually and morally inferior" and "easy victims to the evils and debasing influence of intoxicants" they were subject to restrictions on alcohol sales in Indian Country.
 The decision has since been the basis for Pueblo self-government and protection of tribal lands.